MicrosoftDocs/azure-ai-docs/articles/ai-services/speech-service/role-based-access-control.md

 The [roles](#roles-for-speech-resources) define what permissions you have.
 Authentication is required to use the Speech resource.

-o authenticate with Speech resource keys, all you need is the key and region.
+To authenticate with Speech resource keys, all you need is the key and region.
 To authenticate with a Microsoft Entra token, the Speech resource must have a [custom subdomain](speech-services-private-link.md#create-a-custom-domain-name).

 ### Speech SDK authentication